 - Maria Girouard, Executive Director of Maine-Wabanaki REACH

-- Marcia Minter, Founder of Indigo Arts Alliance
+- Marcia Minter, Co-Founder of Indigo Arts Alliance

 - Gabriela Alcalde, Executive Director of the Elmina B. Sewall Foundation